3 Characteristics of a Narcissist and How You Can Manage Them

 How to Manage

 Like it or not, you may have to say goodbye to a narcissist on your team.
-If he or she absolutely will not heed correction, you need to help them see that it’s time to go.
+If someone absolutely will not heed correction, you need to help them see that it’s time to go.
 You may even need to fire the person.
 Upholding your ministry’s DNA and values outweighs the narcissist’s need to do it their super-awesome-amazing way that only they are the star of.

 Want more volunteer management ideas?
 Check out these articles!